devizer/w3top-bin/README.md

 ### W3-Top
 W3-Top isn't grafana, htop, atop, iotop or gnome-system-monitor.
-It's all together with web interface and built-in benchmarks.
+It's all together with a web interface and built-in benchmarks.

-Here is a build tools for w3top, an http-based monitoring and bench-marking tool based on KernelManagementJam
+Here is a build tool for w3top, an HTTP-based monitoring and benchmarking tool based on KernelManagementJam

+Live demo: on the throttled Xeon with 592M RAM, on the Orange PI board

 ### Supported OS are provided by dotnet core
 - Debian 8 & 9, Ubuntu 14.04 ...
 19.04